International Club Crosby

-The International Club Crosby (ICC) was founded in 1936 in the United States and, is, in effect, the “Bing Crosby Fan Club.”
+The International Club Crosby (ICC) was founded in 1936 in the United States and, is, in effect, the "Bing Crosby Fan Club".
 As such it is the World's longest-running fan club, and is duly recognized by the Guinness Book of World Records.
 It has some 500 active supporters in major countries around the globe.

-Mission statement

-To perpetuate the memory and the musical legacy of Bing Crosby for the benefit of future generations.
+Monthly Zoom meetings commenced in 2023 and recordings of these can be found on YouTube.

 Activities

-The ICC produces the professionally printed 48-page magazine BING which is issued in spring, summer and winter each year.
+The club's mission is to perpetuate the memory and the musical legacy of Bing Crosby for the benefit of future generations.
+The ICC produces the professionally printed 56-page magazine BING which is issued in spring, summer and winter each year.

-Also the club has published discographies, books about Bing's TV and radio work, club calendars and has been instrumental in having many Crosby LPs and CDs issued, the most recent being the Through the Years series and Philco Radio Time.
+Also the club has published discographies, books about Bing's TV and radio work, club calendars and has been instrumental in having many Crosby LPs and CDs issued, the most recent being the Through the Years series and General Electric Radio Time.

 ICC officials have been heavily involved in various television and radio documentaries about Crosby over the years notably the Landseer Productions television documentary Bing Crosby—The Voice of the Century in 1999, which was shown on the Bravo channel in December 2000, and the KSPS-TV documentary Bing Crosby - Going My Way originally shown in the US in 2003 and subsequently made available on video.
 Other documentaries with strong ICC help were the BBC Radio 4 documentary Bing Crosby Meets.... broadcast on December 29, 2001, the BBC2-TV documentary Bing On Bing, shown on December 25, 2002 and the Crosby episode in the BBC-TV series Living Famously which was initially shown in the UK in 2003 and in Australia in 2004.
 The ICC also assisted the BBC Radio 4 team in 2006 with their program about Bing Crosby's appearance at the London Palladium For One Night Only.
 More recently, ICC members contributed to the PBS documentary Bing Crosby: Rediscovered shown in December 2014.

 An annual dinner was held in Leeds, England, from 1966 until 2015 and this was organised by Michael Crampton since its inception.
 Bing Crosby always sent a taped greetings message outlining his recent activities and his plans for the future until his death in 1977.

-The BING magazine website contains a considerable amount of reference material and Lionel Pairpoint's "And Here's Bing!" radio book, Frans van der Kolff's "Songography" and Keith Parkinson's "The A-Z of Bing’s Movies" can all be accessed.
+The BING magazine website contains a considerable amount of reference material and Lionel Pairpoint's And Here's Bing! radio book, Frans van der Kolff's Songography and Keith Parkinson's The A-Z of Bing's Movies can all be accessed.
 Malcolm Macfarlane's book Bing Crosby – Day by Day is on the site too.
 All of these books are being updated as new information arises.